 – Explore each tip in relation to academic contexts

 – Provide images and examples to help engage the readeer

-In Lesson 1 we discussed the different types of presentation, explored the four features of this performance type, and determined the importance of delivery strategies in particular when presenting in academic contexts.
-In this second lesson on the topic, we next turn our attention to the seven most important strategies for delivering an effective academic presentation.
+In Chapter 1 we discussed the different types of presentation, explored the four features of this performance type, and determined the importance of delivery strategies in particular when presenting in academic contexts.
+In this second chapter on the topic, we next turn our attention to the seven most important strategies for delivering an effective academic presentation.
 Any student that wishes to score highly in an assessed presentation or any academic who wishes to be well received at a conference should learn, memorise and replicate the following tips for success.